 Students will be able to:

-- Write with clarity, precision, grace, and power in a variety of forms and for a variety of audiences.
+- To write with clarity, precision, and grace in a variety of forms and for a variety of audiences.

-- Apply the skills of interpretation throughout their lives, not only to literature but also to biblical studies, art, music, and film.
-This task we share with the rest of the humanities.
+- To apply the skills of interpretation throughout their lives not only to literature but also biblical studies, art, music, and film.

-- Develop a Reformed place to stand on language and literature.
+- To find a Reformed place to stand on language and literature.
 Here our starting point is that "nothing is ever so utterly wrong that it's unredeemable.
 And nothing is ever so completely right that it needs no reforming."
-(Spykman, "Kingdoms in Conflict")
+(Gordon Spykman, "Kingdoms in Conflict.")